 Tariq is a Freeman of the Royal Borough of Greenwich and the recipient of a lifetime achievement award for his services to community.

-In April 2015 he received a personal commendation from the Chief of Defence Staff General Sir Nicholas Houghton CDS GCB CBE ADC Gen for services to the British Armed Forces.
-Tariq is a founder member of the Armed Forces Muslim Forum.
+Tariq is also recipient of personal commendation from the Chief of Defence Staff General Sir Nicholas Houghton CDS GCB CBE ADC Gen for services to the British Armed Forces.
+Founder member Armed Forces Muslim Forum.

 Dr Mustafa Abu-Lisan DL